AUSTRALIA’S FIRST ‘8’

 Digby put his twist on everything he built, from the 18 Footer he built in around 1924 for his 14-year-old son — the sweetly named and inclusive Utu (long before U2) — to a pair of stunning tugboats called Victory and Goudie, both featuring unusual yacht-like counter sterns.

 Each of Digby’s boats was dynamic and useful in its era.
-A cruising yacht called Tam-O-Shanter was built in 1951, and a pilot boat called Thorsen built in 1960, is still in service as a committee boat for the RYCV today.
+A cruising yacht called Tam-O-Shanter was built in 1951, and was entered into the Sydney to Hobart in 1954 by the Royal Australian Navy, and a pilot boat called Thorsen built in 1960, is still in service as a committee boat for the RYCV today.

 With his energy and intelligence, Ernie Digby had set the precedent as designer/builder, owner, Commodore and champion helmsman.“Ernie is something of a hero of mine,” says Peter Johns, former Commodore of the Royal Brighton Yacht Club and Queenscliff Cruising Clubs and the current owner of Frances, along with his wife Karen.“He was the original poor man’s rich yachtie.”